SFBBGroup/Ab-SELDON/README.md

 ` $ sh seldon.sh `

 ### Output
-After the optimization process is concluded, the output files with the optimized antibody and antibody-antigen complex will be identified wth a `FINAL` prefix:
+After the optimization process is concluded, the output files with the optimized antibody and antibody-antigen complex will be identified with a `FINAL` prefix:

 - complex_FINAL(...).pdb
 - FINAL(...).fasta